 Property owners who wish to install, expand or substantially modify an irrigation system are required, in advance of such work, to obtain an irrigation permit from the Volusia County Health Department.
 Irrigation installation requirements are described in the following county ordinances:

 We have developed an Irrigation Permitting Packet in order assist applicants.
 It includes the application form, a Contractor/Owner Irrigation Self Certification Checklist and a site plan template.
+Please call our office at 386-274-0694 for more information.

 A summary of site specific requirements is as follows: